searxng/searxng/docs/admin/engines/settings.rst

 ``engines:`` / ``remove:``
   It is possible to remove some engines from the default settings.
-The following example is similar to the above one, but searx doesn't load the the google
+The following example is similar to the above one, but SearXNG doesn't load the the google
   engine:

   .. code-block:: yaml